swig/swig/Doc/Manual/src/Fortran.md

 Fortran has no mechanism for multiple inheritance, so this SWIG target language does not support it.
 The first base class listed that has not been `%ignore`d will be treated as the single parent class.
+A warning will be issued for the base classes that are *not* used as the parent class.

 There is no intrinsic way to `dynamic_cast` to a daughter class, but if a particular casting operation is needed a small inline function can be